 Disclosures are also made vis-à-vis the Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (Taxonomy Regulation) with regards to the Group's activities which are Taxonomy eligible.
-The Group is preparing for the disclosure of Taxonomy aligned activities.
+The Group is preparing for the disclosure of Taxonomy aligned activities, within the permitted regulatory timeframe.